-DR. WANZA: So I would have to -- if I may,

-this is Valerie Wanza, Chief School Performance & Accountability Officer, I can either step out and communicate with the principal and walk back in or I could just provide something in writing probably by the end of tomorrow.
+DR. LYNCH-WALSH: So the room in question is at the school.
+So then -- because he mentioned who was being retrained.
+As someone that used to have to oversee inventory, and I'm going to treat it as though we're talking about missing inventory because we're talking about missing records, that's not an excuse.
+You're supposed to safeguard documents, which I think the auditors do a really good job of pointing out all of the state statutes, retention of records.
+So, I'm sorry, it may be -- it's not even, to me, an this is Valerie Wanza, Chief School Performance & Accountability Officer, I can either step out and communicate with the principal and walk back in or I could just provide something in writing probably by the end of tomorrow.
 And I'll make that commitment to Mr. Jabouin to send out to the audit committee members.
 But I would have to speak with the principal because I'm not a part of the audit function when they go to the school.